 Not all transfer applications follow the same pattern.
 Public systems, such as the University of California, share a common timeline.
 Private schools set their own dates.

-For example, a transfer application deadline UC window may run only in the fall.
+For example, the University of California transfer application deadline typically falls in November.
 A transfer application deadline for NC State may vary by department.
 Schools such as NYU, Columbia, UW, WSU, UMD, and Towson publish their own dates by term.

 What Happens After You Submit Your Application?

-Once students submit their application, whether through the Common Transfer Application or a school-specific portal, review may not begin right away.
+Once students submit their application, whether through the Common App for transfer students or a school-specific portal, review may not begin right away.
 Schools often wait until all documents arrive before marking a file complete.

 Review teams verify credit totals and confirm that courses align with the intended major.
 They look at grade trends and college-level performance.
 In some cases, the high school transcript still matters.